botox

 Botulinum Toxin A

-Treatments using Botulinum Toxin A (BTX-A) is commonly referred to erroneously as Botox treatments.
-Botox specifically refers to the brand of BTX-A made by Allergan plc, and BTX-A itself is a neurotoxin that is designed to relax/paralyze muscles, resulting in effective treatment of dynamic wrinkles as well as reduction in muscle size (e.g. jaw muscle slimming or jaw slimming).
+Treatments using Botulinum Toxin A (BoNTA) is involves using a neurotoxin that is designed to relax/paralyze muscles, resulting in effective treatment of dynamic wrinkles as well as reduction in muscle size (e.g. jaw muscle slimming or jaw slimming).

 How it Works